 If you have questions about the self-certification process, please review these answers to frequently asked questions.

-An Indiana Commercial Driver's License (CDL) allows the holder to operate commercial motor vehicles or combinations of vehicles with declared gross vehicle weight ratings in excess of 26,000 pounds; vehicles designed or used to transport 16 or more people, including the driver; and vehicles used to transport hazardous materials.
+An Indiana CDL allows the holder to operate commercial motor vehicles or combinations of vehicles with declared gross vehicle weight ratings in excess of 26,000 pounds; vehicles designed or used to transport 16 or more people, including the driver; and vehicles used to transport hazardous materials.

-In general, CDL requirements are stricter than for any other Indiana driver's license and are based upon stringent Federal Motor Carrier Safety Administration (FMCSA) regulations.
-To get a CDL you must be a United States Citizen or Lawful Permanent Resident and be at least 18-years-old, if you will be transporting property within state lines, or at least 21-years-old if you will be transporting people.
-You must have held a valid driver's license, chauffeur's license, or public passenger chauffeur's license for at least one year.
+In general, CDL requirements are stricter than any other Indiana driver's license and are based upon stringent Federal Motor Carrier Safety Administration (FMCSA) regulations.
+To get a CDL you must be a United States citizen or lawful permanent resident and be at least 18-years-old, if you will be transporting property within state lines, or at least 21-years-old if you will be transporting people.
+You must have held a valid driver's license for at least one year.
 You must also hold a CDL learner's permit.

-To obtain a Commercial Driver's License (CDL) in Indiana, you must pass a knowledge examination and a driving skills test in a vehicle representative of the class of CDL that you will receive.
-The driving skills test must be taken at a BMV authorized test site and consists of a pre-trip inspection test, a basic control skills test, and the road trip test.
-Authorized test sites electronically transmit the skills test results to the BMV to increase security and accuracy.
+To obtain a CDL in Indiana, you must pass a knowledge exam and a CDL skills exam in a vehicle representative of the class of CDL that you will receive.
+The CDL skills exam must be taken at a BMV authorized examination site and consists of a pre-trip inspection exam, a basic control skills exam, and the road trip exam.
+Authorized examination sites electronically transmit the skills exam results to the BMV to increase security and accuracy.

-The Commercial Learner’s Permit (CLP), all knowledge tests and skills tests are valid for one hundred and eighty (180) days.
-Renewal of a CLP may require retaking the knowledge examinations.
+The CLP, all knowledge exams and CDL skills exams are valid for 180 days.
+Renewal of a CLP may require retaking the knowledge exam(s).